 Various Action-Adventure tropes are played with and deconstructed, including but not limited to Mighty Whitey (the locals are white, but certainly savage compared to the protagonist, who is tan due to sunburn), No Endor Holocaust (averted), and What the Hell, Hero?.

-There are three versions of the novel - the original (all but impossible to find), the censored version (896 corrections) approved by the Soviet government (the basis for all official foreign translations) and the 'restored' version that returns lot of original ideas, but left some successful ones (the only version still in print).
+There are three versions of the novel - the original (all but impossible to find), the censored version (896 corrections) approved by the Soviet government (the basis for all official foreign translations) and the 'restored' version that reverts many — but not all — of the changes (the only version still in print).
 A movie adaptation premiered in Russia in December 2008.
-It has received rather poor reviews.

 Tropes found in the novel:

 - Adaptation Explanation Extrication: The "Dummkopf!
 Rotznase!"
 Wham Line doesn't have such an effect in the 2009 movie, since it's said with such a hard Russian accent that you won't at first realize it's in German.

 - After the End: The Human Aliens of Saraksh are the survivors of a nuclear war, and live in this kind of setting.
 Everything is radioactive, the countryside is filled with rusting, malfunctioning Killer Robots, the world is divided between savage regimes squabbling over the remaining habitable scraps of land, and the best hope for preserving civilization may be a horribly oppressive dictatorial state that employs Mind Control to keep its subjects in line.
 At one point in the story Maxim comes across old photos from before the war, showing a lush, beautiful planet filled with happy, prosperous people; he actually becomes angry thinking about how Saraksh's inhabitants ruined their world.